waizui/luagl/README.md

 ## Description

 Luagl is a Lua module for calling OpenGL easily.
-Original build for [luacg](https://github.com/waizui/luacg).
+Originally built for [luacg](https://github.com/waizui/luacg).

 ```Lua